Alexander Leslie (engineer)

-Alexander Leslie FRSE PRSSA (16 September 1844 – 7 December 1893) was a Scottish civil engineer in the 19th century.
+Alexander Leslie FRSE PRSSA (16 September 1844 – 7 December 1893) was a Scottish civil engineer.
 He served as President of the Royal Scottish Society of Arts from 1890 until his premature death in 1893.
 He specialised in harbour works and reservoirs.

 Life

-He was born in Dundee on 16 September 1844 the son of the civil engineer James Leslie.
+He was born in Dundee on 16 September 1844 the son of the civil engineer James Leslie and his wife Jane Hunter (1804-1887).

 He was educated at the Edinburgh Institution (now Stewarts Melville) then studied mathematics at the University of Edinburgh.
 In 1862 he joined the offices of David and Thomas Stevenson as a trainee lighthouse and harbour engineer.
 He worked here for three years and his projects included a new breakwater at Wick.
 He then briefly gained extra experience as a land surveyor with a Mr Macbey of Elgin before joining the firm of Morkle & Prodham working on the Blaydon and Conside Railway.
 From 1865 he was also partially employed in his father's office, and in 1871 he was created a Partner, and came to aid his father in several projects, the firm thereafter being called J & A Leslie.

 In 1882 he was elected a Fellow of the Royal Society of Edinburgh his proposers being Thomas Stevenson and Peter Guthrie Tait.

 In 1881, prior to his father's death (in 1889) a further partnership was created with his brother-in-law, Robert Carstairs Reid (1845–1894), to create Leslie & Reid.
 Robert had earlier been a school friend and probably through this connection met his sister, Charlotte Leslie (1846–1935).
 On Reid's death he took on William Archer Porter Tait.

 He died on 7 December 1893 aged 49.
 He is buried with his parents in Dean Cemetery.